mudox/home/content/post/site-build-notes.md

 ---

-Live reload does not bring the latest change to browser?
+Live reloading does not bring the latest change to browser?

 Google Chrome -> open __Devtools__ window -> click __Network__ tab -> check
 __Disable cache__ box.
 Keep the window open during the testing.